 When to Call Poison Control and When to Use the App:

 More than a third of human poison exposure cases handled over the phone by traditional poison centers could potentially be handled online if the user preferred to do so. webPOISONCONTROL is a game changer, and may dramatically alter the delivery of poison help in the U.S., but it certainly will not make poison centers obsolete.
 Human experts are still required to provide triage or treatment guidance for complex cases.
-Use webPOISONCONTROL for swallowed poisons - taken once, unintentionally, by a human (not your dog).
-The app is for cases where symptoms haven't developed yet, in people who are healthy, not pregnant, and between the ages of 6 months and 79 years.
-For all other cases – intentional poisonings; eye, skin or inhalation exposures; or symptomatic cases – call Poison Control at 1-800-222-1222.
+Use webPOISONCONTROL for unintentional, acute, single substance cases.
+The app is for people who are between the ages of 6 months and 79 years and are not pregnant.
+For all other cases call Poison Control at 1-800-222-1222.
 If you'd rather talk to a real person, you can always call Poison Control for immediate and expert assistance.
 Your call is free and confidential.
 Above all, don't guess.
 Either use webPOISONCONTROL or call.

 For more information contact: Toby Litovitz, MD, Executive & Medical Director, National Capital Poison Center, (202) 362-7493 or email@example.com